-The cuboid shaped spice box is ornamented with exceptional silver filigree work within a plain arched frame.
+The cuboid shaped spice box is ornamented with exceptional silver filigree work within a bordered, swept design.

 This impressive vessel is fitted with a hinged door accented with a plain, hallmarked fingerpiece.

-The upper portion of this impressive sterling silver spice tower* is embellished with four gargoyle figurines encompassing a knopped tapering chute.
+The upper portion of this impressive sterling silver spice tower* is embellished with six cast hallmarked sterling silver gargoyle figurines encompassing a plain knopped tapering chute.

-The tower's chute is ornamented with wrigglework decoration and terminating with a large ball style knop to a hallmarked undulating guidon shaped flag.
+The tower's chute terminates with a large ball style knop to a hallmarked undulating guidon shaped flag.

-The spice compartment supports four hallmarked sterling silver bells and surmounts a knopped pedestal foot.
+The spice compartment supports six hallmarked sterling silver bells and surmounts a knopped pedestal foot.

-This antique spice tower, crafted by the Judaic silversmith Jacob Rozenzweig of Rosenzweig, Taitelbaum & Co, is the finest of its type you could hope to acquire.
+This antique silver spice tower, crafted by the Judaic silversmith Jacob Rozenzweig of Rosenzweig, Taitelbaum & Co, is an exceptional example of its type.